 Retaining Wall Woes

 The retaining wall that's backfilled with dirt should have been treated as it was built.
 The back side of the wall where the dirt touches it needs to be coated with an asphalt waterproofing compound.

 If the wall builder had done this, even if it was just liquid asphalt, that would have stopped water infiltration into the wall.

 It's very hard to do now as the fill behind the wall will have to be removed, the wall cleaned and allowed to dry and finally the back side of the wall can be waterproofed.
 Too bad this wasn't done when the wall was built.

 It would have taken hours instead of the days it will now take to stop the efflorescence.

 I would not try to do any remedial work until the weather moderates.
 You want days where the temperature rises to 65 F or above to get excellent results from the sealants and water repellents.

 Be sure to inspect the chimney crown for cracks that might allow water to enter the chimney's masonry core.
 If you discover cracks, you need a different elastomeric coating for the chimney crown.

 I think you should have a discussion with your builder to see if he will help you out with the retaining wall fix.
 Perhaps he can excavate the fill and clean the wall and you apply the waterproofing compound.
 The builder can then backfill since he has access to equipment that can do it rapidly and easily.

 Efflorescence happens.
 It is part of building new things.
-It eventually goes away on its own, but this process can take years.
-When possible, it is best to just let the problem diminish on its own.
+It eventually goes away on its own, but this process can take years, even decades.
+When possible, it's best to just let the problem diminish on its own.